Do you enjoy building things?

 Engineers continue to be in high demand worldwide in industry of all kinds, from software to aerospace, from building bridges and satellites to computer parts and microchips.

-Bethel College does not have a formal pre-engineering program, but we can help you to prepare for an engineering degree by
+Through our pre-engineering advising track we can help you to prepare for an engineering degree by

 - Providing a solid foundation in chemistry, mathematics, physics and computer programming;